 Nothing matters more than the quality of images and video that a camera captures.
 As noted, 1080p video quality is excellent, with relatively little moire and quick focus times.
 The hybrid focus system comprised of standard contrast detection 25 point autofocus plus 117 point phase detection autofocus get the job done well.
 You'll see a half second here and there where the camera re-focuses as you pan near-to-far (or vice versa), but all said, it works well for video.
 For photos, the A7 has tough competition in the world of full frame sDSLRs and even APS-C models from Nikon, Canon and Sony (Alpha SLT) .
 DSLRs, even those using the more common contrast detection autofocus system are fast focusing beasts, and we felt the Sony lag behind.
 Low light particularly was a sore point, though speed improved when we turned off the amber focus illuminator.
 I tried to capture lightning lit clouds at twilight and the Canon EOS 6D did an admirable job while the Alpha A7 absolutely refused to focus and locked out the shutter button until I switched to manual focus and focused at infinity.

 The lens in part determines image quality, and the SEL2870 kit lens doesn't show off the capabilities of the A7 as well as a higher end lens.
-We briefly tested with the Zeiss FE 55mm f/1.8 lens (a much better piece of glass) and saw sharper photos and better corners along with somewhat more vibrant colors.
+We tested with the Zeiss FE 55mm f/1.8 lens (a much better piece of glass) and saw sharper photos and better corners along with somewhat more vibrant Zeiss colors.
 We also tested with the Sony E mount 50mm f1.8 and 18-55mm f/3.5-5.6.
 The E mount lenses were sharp in the center (particularly the 50mm) and offered decent colors (neither are Zeiss lenses).
-We did most of our shooting with the kit lens and noted Sony's as of late trademark cool colors and high contrast--both currently trendy in today's Instagram-loving world.
+We did most of our shooting with the kit lens and the 24-70 f/4 Zeiss and noted Sony's trademark cool colors and high contrast--both currently trendy in today's Instagram-loving world.
 Confession: I prefer warmer colors because they strike me as more natural and "alive".
-The Sony's images, unlike those from the Canon 6D and Nikon D600, didn't strike me as having the same dimensionality, range of highlights, color saturation and liveliness.
+The Sony's images, unlike those from the Canon 6D and Nikon D600, didn't strike me as having the same dimensionality and liveliness, though they were sharper and had more dynamic range thanks to the excellent sensor.
 If I were to pigeonhole it, I'd say the A7 is a great urban and street camera thanks to detail, contrast and a sense of surgically precise coolness.
-It did excel at capturing an amazing amount of sharp detail in 14 bit RAW files with lots of room in shadows to bring out details.
-Depth of field even with the small aperture kit lens is possible at the tele end thanks to the full frame sensor, and the kit lens' 7 blade circular aperture made for decently pleasing bokeh (background blur).
+It did excel at capturing an amazing amount of sharp detail in bit RAW files with lots of room in shadows to bring out details.
+Depth of field even with the small aperture kit lens is possible at the tele end thanks to the full frame sensor, and the kit lens' 7 blade circular aperture made for decently pleasing bokeh and background blur.

 Sample Image Gallery